5 Easiest steps to conceive using progesterone cream TTC:

 To help your body create a cycle including menstruation and ovulation, Dr. Lee recommends using progesterone cream at specific intervals.

 It is best to use a calendar so you can keep track of everything.
-After 3 or so months it is suggested to take a break for 1 month so you can see if your cycle has jump started itself.
+After 3 or so months it is suggested to take a break for one month so you can see if your cycle has jump-started itself.

 Progesterone Cream & Endometriosis

 Endometriosis (en-doe-me-tree-O-sis) is an often painful disorder in which tissue that normally lines the inside of your uterus — the endometrium — grows outside your uterus.